-The router will only operate with the SIM card that is already installed.
-Attempting to use the SIM card with any other device will either not give a data connection or will cause the SIM card to become barred.
+Each router will only work with the SIM card that is provided with it.
+Attempting to use an alternative SIM in the router or use the SIM card with any other device will not give a data connection and may cause the SIM card to become barred.

-- Support for parents and carers to keep children safe from online harms outlines resources to help keep children safe from different risks online and where to go to receive support and advice
+- Support for parents and carers to keep children safe from online harm outlines resources to help keep children safe from different risks online and where to go to receive support and advice

 - Support to stay safe online includes information on security and privacy settings